 Do I need a passport or visa to enter Australia?

 A valid passport is required for all people wishing to travel to and enter Australia.
 Everyone, except holders of Australian and New Zealand passports, require a visa to enter Australia.
 New Zealand passport holders apply for a visa upon arrival in Australia.
 All other passport holders must hold a visa before travelling to Australia.

 It is your responsibility to ensure that you have valid passports, visas and re-entry permits which meet the requirements of immigration and other government authorities.
 Any fines, penalties, payments or expenditures incurred as a result of such documents not meeting the requirements of those authorities will be your sole responsibility.
 All travelers must have a valid passport for international travel and many countries require at least 6 months validity from the date of return and some countries require a machine-readable passport.
-If you need information regarding visa and other travel document requirements for your trip please let us know.
-You can find more information about entering Australia here.
+If you need information regarding visa and other travel document requirements for your trip, please let us know.

 Do I need vaccinations to enter Australia?